zcemys1/comp0034-tutorials/activities/week6/6-4-jinja.md

 ## Overview of Jinja

+### Syntax

 Jinja is a template engine.
-You commonly use template engines for web page templates that receive dynamic content from the back end, in this case the Flask application, and render it as a static page in the front end (web browser).
+You commonly use templates for web pages that receive dynamic content from the back end, in this case the Flask application, and render it as a static page in the front end (web browser).

 Jinja allows you to add elements to your page that will be generated from Python code.

-Jinja templates can be HTML files that have Jinja syntax in places.
+Jinja templates can be HTML files that include Jinja syntax in them.
 The types of Jinja syntax you may want to use are:

-- `{% ... %}`  for statements such as 'block' and 'extend'; control structures 'for' and 'if'; and macros.
+- `{% ... %}` for statements such as `block` and `extends`; control structures `for` and `if`; and macros.
+[Macros](https://jinja.palletsprojects.com/en/3.1.x/templates/#macros) can be used to write reusable functions.
 - `{{ ... }}` for expressions and variables
 - `{# ... #}` for comments

-[Macros](https://jinja.palletsprojects.com/en/3.1.x/templates/#macros) can be used to write reusable functions.

-Some examples of common statements:
+Some examples of the syntax:

 ```jinja
 {# To inherit all the layout from another template, in this case 'layout.html' #}